wes4m/wes4m.github.io/content/posts/rn-migration.md

 ## Notifications

 We're already managing notifications on the native side—which we need to keep there—we also need to handle them in React Native.
 For example, this allows us to refresh a screen or perform other actions when a notification is received.
 We addressed this by emitting events from the native to React Native ([React Native Communication](https://reactnative.dev/docs/legacy/native-components-android#events)) whenever we get a notification, with the goal of eventually moving all notification handling to React Native.
 Of course, this approach doesn't give us full control over notification handling since we're not directly influencing how notifications are managed.
 However, it serves as a temporary solution that meets our current use cases effectively.

+**Note:** To save yourself time and frustration, always test notifications on physical devices.
+Simulators often have numerous issues and inconsistencies, regardless of what Apple and Google's documentation suggests.

 ## State Sharing